 5. Too much treatment with alternative care providers

 Decision makers (juries, arbitrators, judges) favor claims supported by well-reasoned, expert opinion and testing.
 Like it or not, a hierarchy exits in the world of medicine.
 In general, the opinion of specialists are given more weight than the opinion of generalists in matters concerning the specialty.
 The opinion of medical doctors are most always favored over the opinion of chiropractic physicians.
 This is may not seem fair especially since alternative care, particularly massage and acupuncture, can be very effective in reducing pain.
 If you are seeing an alternative care provider make sure you have a referral from an M.D.

 NOTE: Beware of unscrupulous treatment providers who insist on treating even though the treatment is not working.
 In the auto accident setting, it is crucial not to use up PIP benefits on alternative care.
 If you do, you may not have enough medical coverage for critical care (surgery, for example) you may not even know you need.

-If you need legal representation for your personal injury claim, contact a licensed Portland personal injury lawyer from Rizk Law.
+If you need legal representation for your personal injury claim, contact a Portland personal injury lawyer from Rizk Law.
 We charge no upfront fees and only get paid when we obtain a recovery on your behalf.
 Free initial consultation.
 Ph: 503.245.5677.